-- Plastic cutlery is one of the most common contaminants in food scraps composting, causing food scraps to be sent to the landfill and creating plastic contamination in compost that is used for landscaping and gardening. - Compostable wood and bamboo cutlery have been in wide use at UBC since summer 2018. - Compostable plastic cutlery is not able to be composted by UBC and many regional facilities, and is also not recyclable. - Only supply single use cutlery on request, (no self-serve).
+- Plastic cutlery is one of the most common contaminants in food scraps composting, causing food scraps to be sent to the landfill and creating plastic contamination in compost that is used for landscaping and gardening. - Compostable wood and bamboo cutlery have been in wide use at UBC since summer 2018. - Compostable plastic cutlery is not able to be composted by UBC and many regional facilities, and is also not recyclable. - Only provide single use cutlery on request, no self serve cutlery

-- Only supply single use cutlery on request (no self-serve) - Offer reusable cutlery when possible.
+- Do not offer single use cutlery to customers except on request. - Offer reusable cutlery when possible.